Skip to main content

 Frustrated person calling the landlord after a water leak

 It is illegal in almost every state for a landlord to retaliate against a tenant for asserting their legal rights.
-This is known as a retaliatory action.
+Under most state statutes, a landlord engages in retaliatory conduct with eviction or harassment.
+A landlord may not like the renter's actions but can't seek revenge or retaliate.

-What is Illegal Landlord Retaliation?
+What Is Landlord Retaliation?

 It is illegal in almost every state for a landlord to retaliate against you for acting within your legal rights when you: